friendly-bits/geoip-shell/Documentation/DETAILS.md

 **geoip-shell-apply.sh**:  directly interfaces with the firewall.
 Creates or removes ip sets and firewall rules for specified list id's.
 Sources the lib-ipt or lib-nft library script.

+Actions: `add`, `remove`, `update`, `on`, `off`

+The `-D <inbound|outbound>` option serves as a modifier to set direction like in the `-manage` script, except here specifying direction is mandatory for the the `add|remove` actions.

-`geoip-shell-apply.sh add -l <"list_ids">` :
+`geoip-shell-apply.sh add -D <inbound|outbound> -l <"list_ids">` :
 - Loads ip list files for specified list id's into ip sets and applies firewall rules required for geoip blocking.

 List id has the format of `<country_code>_<family>`.
 For example, **US_ipv4** and **GB_ipv6** are valid list id's.

-`geoip-shell-apply.sh remove -l <"list_ids">` :
+`geoip-shell-apply.sh remove -D <inbound|outbound> -l <"list_ids">` :
 - removes ip sets and geoip firewall rules for specified list id's.

+Calling the `-apply` script with the `-s` option will make it skip creating ip sets and attempt to create firewall rules with the assumption that the required ipsets have already been loaded.
+This option is used by the `-backup` script when it's called with the `restore` command and the firewall backend is `iptables`.
+This option does nothing with the `nftables` backend.

-**geoip-shell-cronsetup.sh** manages all the cron-related logic and actions.
+**geoip-shell-cronsetup.sh** manages cron-related logic and actions.
 Called by the -manage script.
 Cron jobs are created based on the settings stored in the config file.
-Also used to validate cron schedule specified by the user.
+When called with the `-x <expression>` option, validates cron schedule specified by the user.

-**geoip-shell-backup.sh**: Creates backup of current geoip-shell firewall rules and ip sets and current geoip-shell config, or restores them from backup.
+**geoip-shell-backup.sh**: Creates backup of current geoip-shell ip sets and current geoip-shell config, or restores them from backup.
 By default (if you didn't configure geoip-shell with the '-o' option), backup will be created after every change to ip sets in the firewall.
-Backups are automatically compressed and de-compressed with the best utility available to the system, in this order "bzip2, xz, gzip", or simply "cat" as a fallback if neither is available (which generally should never happen on Linux).
+Backups are automatically compressed and de-compressed with the best utility available to the system, in this order: `bzip2`, `xz`, `gzip`, or `cat` as a fallback if neither is available (which generally should never happen on Linux).
 Only one backup copy is kept.
 Sources the lib-ipt or the lib-nft library script.

 `geoip-shell-backup.sh create-backup` : Creates backup of geoip-shell ip sets and config.

 `geoip-shell-backup.sh restore` : Restores geoip-shell state and config from backup.
-Used by the *run script to implement persistence.
-Can be manually used for recovery from fault conditions.
-If run with option `-n`, does not restore the config and the status files.
+Used by the `-run` script to implement persistence, and under some conditions by the `-manage` script.
+If run with the option `-n`, does not restore the config and the status files.

 ## **Optional script**
 **check-ip-in-source.sh** can be used to verify that a certain ip address belongs to a subnet found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.